YottaDB/YDBDoc/ProgGuide/extrout.rst

    piece     :gtm_double_t*   pow^piece(I:gtm_double_t, I:gtm_long_t)

 .. note::
    The same entryref can be called by different C call names (for example, pow, and piece).
 However, if there are multiple lines with the same call name, only the first entry will be used by YottaDB.
 YottaDB ignores all subsequent entries using a call name.
-Also, note that the second and third entries, although shown here as wrapped across lines, must be specified as a single line in the file.

 ++++++++++++++++++++++++
 Call-In Interface